-Appellant was sentenced to 77 years to life.
+Appellant was sentenced to 50 years to life.
 At his sentencing hearing, there was no discussion of discretion in sentencing or of the mitigating factors required by Miller before imposing life without parole.
-Appellant's Opening Brief on the Merits at 5.
-Because the Court did not consider the hold that Appellant's sentence of 77 years to life constituted mandatory life without parole in violation of Miller v.
-Alabama, and that Miller must apply retroactively to defendants like Appellant who are seeking relief on collateral review.
+Petitioner's Opening Brief on the Merits at 4.
+Because the Court did not consider the differences between juveniles and adults, including "lessened culpability" and "greater 'capacity for change'", Miller, 132 at 2460, before sentencing him to functional life without parole, Appellant's sentence is unconstitutional.